ogu1101/example-app-with-datadog/README.md

 This repository contains a Java-based application built on the Spring Boot framework, serving as a verification environment for Datadog support operations.
 The application exposes a REST API and registers data into a PostgreSQL container.

+## Prerequisites

+Before running the Datadog Agent and the application, ensure the following configurations:

+1. Set Datadog API Key in the `.env` file:
+   - Update the `DD_API_KEY` in the `.env` file with your Datadog API Key.

+2. Configure Datadog API Key in `application.properties`:
+   - Update the `management.datadog.metrics.export.apiKey` in the `application.properties` file with your Datadog API Key.

 ## Features Enabled

 ### Datadog Observability